The Effects of Waiting in Healthcare

 Still, when you’re hurting, your perception of time is not exactly fine-tuned.
 The most obvious effect of long waiting in healthcare is that your patients need to, well, wait.
 But that’s not the only negative consequences of wait times in hospitals.

-Unless you’re using queue management systems like Qminder, which you can , you’re bound to see some of these effects happen to you.
+Unless you’re using queue management systems like Qminder, which you can try for free, you’re bound to see some of these effects happen to you.

 Reduce Patient Wait Times